 It sounds wild, we know, but stay with us here.
-In one study of over 6,800 people with bipolar disorder, after adjusting for several possible contributing factors (such as parental education, income, and history of psychiatric hospitalization, as well as maternal age), fathers who were 45 years and older were six times more likely to have a child with bipolar disorder than men who were 20 to 24 years old.
+In one study of over 6,800 people with bipolar disorder, after adjusting for several possible contributing factors (such as parental education, income, and history of psychiatric hospitalization, as well as maternal age), fathers who were in their mid 50s and older were six times more likely to have a child with bipolar disorder than men who were in their early 20s.

 Any Other Factors That May Contribute to Developing Bipolar?

 As we described earlier, experts have good reason to believe that biology is mainly to blame for bipolar disorder—in particular, specific areas in the brain that over- or under-produce particular brain chemicals.
 However, it’s possible that certain environmental factors may trigger the disease in those who were already susceptible.
 That’s not to say that you’d get the disease if you weren’t predisposed to it in the first place.
 But it’s conceivable that bipolar could lie idle, only activating if certain factors arise.
 These may include:

 - Stressful events.
 Highly disturbing happenings like divorce, experiencing a death of a family member, or losing a job can set off a bipolar incident.
 Also, people who’ve experienced a traumatic event like sexual or physical abuse, neglect, or death of a parent early in life have an increased risk of bipolar later.

 - Sleep disturbances.
 Research found that 25% to 65% of people with bipolar had experienced a “social rhythm disruption”—science speak for daily routines that can impact the sleep/wake cycle—before an episode of mania.